 (In the U.S. healthcare system – a misnomer because, arguably, there IS no healthcare “system” – it’s a patchwork of coverage: some rehab programs are covered by Medicare or private health insurance, others are not, but even when they are, the patient co-pays can be prohibitively expensive, often cited as reasons that heart patients are unable to attend.)

-So despite current research results and accepted treatment protocols, modern medicine does not yet fund rehabilitation programs to help prevent future cardiac event before they happen, the same the way it chooses to fund invasive procedures after the fact.
+So despite current research results and accepted treatment protocols, modern medicine does not yet fund rehabilitation programs to help prevent future cardiac events before they happen, the same the way it chooses to fund invasive procedures after the fact.

 Similarly, within the traditional hierarchy of medicine(1), sociologists describe a dominant group holding power in a given society (doctors) being disturbed by those who have historically had little power to dare question that dominance (patients).
 Thus any gains for “patient engagement“ movements can be viewed with distrust and dismissal by traditionalists as a threat to their own status.